rustformers/llm/crates/ggml/README.md

 compared to StableLM 7B.

-In GGML, a tensor consists of a number of components, including: a name, a 4-element list that represents the number of dimensions in the tensor and the length of each dimension, and a list of the weights in that tensor.
+In GGML, a tensor consists of a number of components, including: a name, a 4-element list that represents the number of dimensions in the tensor and their lengths, and a list of the weights in that tensor.
 For example, consider the following 2 ⨯ 2 tensor named `tensor_a0`:

 <table style="text-align: center">
   <tr>